zainaraza43/blog/content/posts/2023-03-21-cxx-classes.md

 title: Introduction to Classes, Structs, and Objects in C++
 date: 2023-03-21
 draft: false
-author: Jeremie Bornais (With Help From ChatGPT 😎)
+author: Jeremie Bornais (with help from ChatGPT 😎)
 ---

 If you're familiar with programming in C++, you've likely heard of classes, structs, and objects.
 These concepts are at the core of object-oriented programming and are essential for creating efficient, reusable, and modular code.